-Role of the Care-Giver/Guardian (note: not legal guardianship)
+Role of the Care-Giver/Local Support Person/Primary Carer/ Local Welfare Guardian (note: not legal guardianship)

-The Guardian/Care Giver is an independent person whom the student can rely upon for guidance, advice and support on a range of issues, including academic progress, coaching, personal welfare, social and emotional issues, financial guidance, general safety and security.
-We recommend the carer/guardian is totally independent from the education provider and accommodation provider.
+Education providers in Australia use a variety of titles and names to describe support and welfare services to students.
+Some of these titles or names include, Carer/Local support person/Care giver/Primary carer/Local welfare guardian/Welfare support person to name a few.
+It is very important parents/students and agents fully understand welfare arrangements do not include guardianship which is legal realtionship not able to be created or entered into by a registered education provider.
+ISA has a team of independent multi lingual carers whom the student can rely upon for guidance, advice and support on a range of issues, including academic progress, coaching, personal welfare, social and emotional issues, financial guidance, general safety and security.
+We recommend the carer is totally independent from the education provider and accommodation provider.
 An essential component is establishing a trusting relationship with the student.
 This can only be achieved through regular and sustained personal visits and telephone contact.
 We provide the following services to students, parents and education providers:

 - We visit and independently inspect the student's accommodation, giving parents, education providers and accommodation companies a totally independent opinion.
 Mediate disputes between the student and home stay host should they arise.